Net zero: heating

 The National Infrastructure Commission recently advised that low-carbon gas (principally hydrogen) and heat pumps need to be trialled as they are likely to play an important role, and all technologies will play some part.

-Modelling by the Committee on Climate Change (CCC) shows that all practicable lofts and cavity walls should be insulated by 2032, and that emissions from buildings will fall by a further 16% to 2030.
+Modelling by the Climate Change Committee (CCC) shows that all practicable lofts and cavity walls should be insulated by 2032, and that emissions from buildings will fall by a further 16% to 2030.
 It also says that 20% of the UK’s heat could be provided by heat networks by 2050, with the remaining 80% generated in the building where it is used by systems such as heat pumps.
-The CCC indicate that 1.1 million heat pumps will be needed by 2030 and 19 million by 2050 to reach our climate change goals.
+The CCC indicate that 1.1 million heat pumps will be needed per year by 2030 and 19 million by 2050 to reach our climate change goals.
+The Government has set out an aim to install 600,000 heat pumps into homes per year by 2028.

 A major factor in determining the best source of low-carbon heat is the number of other homes nearby, with those in more rural settings suited to heat pumps and those in towns and cities connected to heat networks.
 The population density at which it makes sense to switch between these technologies is one of the major decisions facing politicians and policy makers.

-An advantage of low-carbon gas (biogas or hydrogen) is that it would reduce (although not eliminate) disruption to homes and businesses by making use of existing gas networks.
-Concerns over supply of both hydrogen and biogas may limit their use, however.
+An advantage of low-carbon gas (biogas or hydrogen) is that it would minimise (although not eliminate) disruption to homes and businesses by making use of existing gas networks.
+Concerns over supply of both hydrogen and biogas may limit their use, however. concerns over supply of both hydrogen and biogas may limit their use.
+The Government in 2020 announced proposals for a green gas levy, intended to boost biogas use in the gas network.

 Current action to decarbonise heating in the UK occurs via the Renewable Heat Incentive (RHI), which provides payments to homes and businesses to shift to non-fossil fuel heat sources.
-Currently, this is almost entirely met by demand from biomass (wood) and waste.
-The RHI will close in 2021, to be replaced by a Clean Heat Grant that offers upfront payments to offset the cost of technologies such as heat pumps.
+The RHI has not achieved the desired rate of rollout, and a recent extension to 2022 is expected to achieve similar low uptake.